 An exciting new Réserve member, located in the Sapi Reserve

-Tembo Plains Camp and the 2-bedroomed Tembo Plains Suite fit into our highest camp level offering, the Réserve Collection of camps.
+Tembo Plains Camp and the 2-bedroomed Zanji Suite at Tembo Plains fit into our highest camp-level offering, the Réserve Collection of camps.
 Fellow Réserve Collection camps include Zarafa Camp, Selinda Camp, Duba Plains in Botswana, Mara Nyika Camp, Mara Plains Camp and ol Donyo Lodge in Kenya.
 It is also a proud member of Relais & Châteaux – the only luxury Zimbabwean safari camp currently with this honour.

-Tembo Plains Camp has four double or twin bed configuration suites.
+Tembo Plains Camp has four double or twin-bed configuration suites.
 Each has its own private indoor lounge area, outdoor swimming pool (with exercise bikes on an expansive veranda) and outdoor dining area.
 Stunning, handmade bathtubs with indoor and outside showers give the suite a sense of ‘home’ where you can move in and live.
 The Wi-Fi and working areas also provide space for you to catch up on business or manage your images from the day’s adventures.
 Each suite comes complete with a professional camera and lenses.
-High-quality binoculars are also available for guests to use whilst they are with us in the Sapi Reserve.
+High-quality binoculars are also available for guests to use while with us in the Sapi Reserve.
 All these little touches deliver the luxury Zimbabwe safari.